 Last but not least, XXL events can feel a little impersonal.
 It’s difficult to meet people in a crowded space.
 However, small events offer an intimate and accessible platform where you can easily get to chat to people and build new connections.
 As a business professional, you can benefit a lot more from a handful of informative one-to-one interactions in a small networking event than from a pile of business cards collected in a large and busy venue.

 In conclusion, you don’t have to be big to throw an event that will entertain your audience and create new leads.
-The smaller your venture is, the easier it will be to organise, impress, attract and meet your customers.
 Collaboration.